markheinemann/cisco_backup_jump_server/README.md

 It presumes there maybe different usernames/ passwords for the jump server vs the  end device,

-so it will initially prompt the user for all credentials
+so it will initially prompt the user for all credentials.

-it also presumes the user/pass is constant for all the devices in the txt file
+It also presumes the user/pass is constant for all the devices in the txt file

-create a file `devices.txt` , a device ip address on every new line. see the example file in the repo to understand the format required.Edit this list with your device's ip addresses
+Create a file `devices.txt` , a device ip address on every new line. see the example file in the repo to understand the format required.Edit this list with your device's ip addresses

 Have ready the creds for: